Reba Z. Whittle: Background and military service

 Whittle was born in Rocksprings, Edwards County, Texas, and studied at North Texas State College, before attending the Medical and Surgical Memorial Hospital School of Nursing in San Antonio.
-After graduating Whittle enlisted in the Army Nurse Corps on 10 June 1941 at Fort Sam Houston.
+After graduating Whittle commissioned in the Army Nurse Corps on 10 June 1941 at Fort Sam Houston.
 With the rank of second lieutenant, she was assigned the Station Hospital at Albuquerque Army Air Base, New Mexico, where she served as a general duty ward nurse, later being transferred to Mather Field, Sacramento, California.

 On August 6, 1943, Whittle was accepted by the Army Air Forces School of Air Evacuation to train as a flight nurse.
 She arrived at the school at Bowman Field, Kentucky, in September.
 The six-week course was designed to make the nurses largely self-sufficient during the flight, and they were trained to treat pain, bleeding and shock, attending to patients in the absence of a physician.
 Whittle graduated with excellent grades on November 26, 1943, and on January 22, 1944, she departed for England aboard the RMS Queen Mary with 25 other flight nurses of the 813th Medical Air Evacuation Transport Squadron.
 The 813th MAETS was initially based in RAF Balderton, Nottinghamshire, and later at RAF Grove, Oxfordshire.
 Between January and September 1944 Whittle flew on 40 missions logging over 500 hours flight time.